sg3des/rattle/README.md

-#RATTLE
+# RATTLE

 ### Rattle is websocket double-sided rpc solution - designed for create MVVM web applications.

-### WARNING: Rattle is only concept!
+#### WARNING: Rattle is only concept!

+## INSTALL

+	go get github.com/sg3des/rattle

+run example:

+	go run $GOPATH/src/github.com/sg3des/rattle/example/example.go

+web server will be listen at `127.0.0.1:8080`

+## IDEA

 MVC architecture with http requests not always suitable for web applications!
 MVVM architecture more suitable for this, but design it on http requests a bit embarrassing, then need use websockets!

 Rattle is tiny websocket double-sided framework.
 Backend is go, Frontend - javascript.

 * For connections use websockets;
 * Requests can come from backend and frontend at the same time:
 	* From Backend possible call any Frontend(js) functions and pass arguments.
 	* From Backend possible directly insert data to any html element.
 	* From Frontend possible call any public methods of declare controllers.

-### USAGE:
+## USAGE

 #### Backend: